 Work Family Resource Center

 Designed to assist faculty and staff who may need child care services including day care and nannies.
 Child Care Resource and Referral provides telephone referral services as well as written information on child care providers who meet all applicable state and local standards.
-Information provided may include: name of contact person description of type of care provided vacancies licensing status affiliation and accreditation availability of services for children with special needs For further information, please contact 336.761.5100 or 800.937.7610
+Information provided may include: name of contact person, description of type of care provided, vacancies, licensing status, affiliation, accreditation, and availability of services for children with special needs.
+For further information, you may contact 336.761.5100 or 800.937.7610.

 Elder Care Choices